xdgrulez/kash.py/docs/_build/markdown/source/kash.md

 ### kash.diff(cluster1, topic_str1, cluster2, topic_str2, group1=None, group2=None, offsets1=None, offsets2=None, key_type1='bytes', value_type1='bytes', key_type2='bytes', value_type2='bytes', n=-1, batch_size=1)
 Create a diff of topic 1 on cluster 1 and topic 2 on cluster 2 using a diff function.

 Create a diff of (parts of) a topic (topic_str1) on one cluster (cluster1) and another topic (topic_str2) on another (or the same) cluster (cluster2) with respect to their keys and values.
 Stops on either topic/cluster if either the consume timeout is exceeded (`consume.timeout` in the kash.py cluster configuration) or the number of messages specified in `n` has been consumed.
+If cluster 1 and cluster 2 are the same, a new temporary Cluster object is created under the covers.

 * **Parameters**